 Every Christian longs for the return of Jesus Christ, and we search for fulfillments of the signs signaling that wonderful prophetic event.
 The seemingly rapid increase in natural disasters and heavenly spectacles can excite us to a fever pitch.
 Richard Ri. . .

 Richard Ritenbaugh, reflecting on the shock and awe bombardment in Iraq, focuses upon the original shock and awe display on Mount Sinai, as well as the ultimate shock and awe campaign the world will experience at the second coming of Christ.
 Descriptions o. . .

 How often have we heard—or cried ourselves—"How long, O Lord?"
 Our great hope is in Christ's return, but despite His assurances that He is coming quickly, it seems as if that time is delayed.
-David Grabbe, keying in on II Peter 3, cautions us not to be distracted by scoffers or cunning arguments, but trust that Christ will return at exactly the best time.
+David Grabbe, keying in on II Peter 3, cautions us n. . .

-The doctrine of resurrection is one of the chief teachings of Christianity.
-In fact, our very hope hangs on it!
-For those of us called and chosen in this age, the first resurrection is especially vital.
+The doctrine of resurrection is a chief teachings of Christianity.
+For those called and chosen in this age, the first resurrection is especially vital.

 Various famines in the last century were caused by the despicable cruelty, greed, and corruption of human beings, bringing about large scale death.

 Receive Biblical truth in your inbox—spam-free!
 This daily newsletter provides a starting point for personal study, and gives valuable insight into the verses that make up the Word of God.
 See what over 145,000 subscribers are already receiving.